apache/airflow/docs/docker-stack/entrypoint.rst

 Execute custom code before the Airflow entrypoint
 -------------------------------------------------

-If you want to execute some custom code before Airflow's entrypoint you can also add extra code executed before the Airflow one by using your custom script and calling Airflow's entrypoint as last ``exec`` instruction in your custom one.
+If you want to execute some custom code before Airflow's entrypoint you can by using a custom script and calling Airflow's entrypoint as the last ``exec`` instruction in your custom one.
 However you have to remember to use ``dumb-init`` in the same way as it is used with Airflow's entrypoint, otherwise you might have problems with proper signal propagation (See the next chapter).